 Meet Caspian.
 He’s a two year old Springer Spaniel and in this picture he’s just about to try and eat the camera I’m holding; thats his feed it to me face.
 As you can guess, he’s a really lovely and excitable dog who will happily run until he can no longer support his own weight.
 He’s a healthy creature, much loved and very friendly.

-I left home years ago to go and do that job thing, so he stays with my parents and younger siblings, and with the amount of hours I work it wouldn’t be fair for me to get another dog but every year they go on holiday I get a week or two of pet-sitting, looking after him as his dog-sitter where I can pretend he’s all mine for a little bit.
+I left home years ago to go and do that job thing,.
+So my dog stays with my parents and younger siblings, and with the amount of hours I work it wouldn’t be fair for me to get another dog.
+However, with every year when they go on holiday I get a week or two of pet-sitting for my dog.
+I look after him as his dog-sitter where I can pretend he’s all mine for a little bit.
 That’s the routine, anyway.

 Finding somewhere else as an alternative to kennels

 This year I happened to be moving into a new flat at the same time as they went on holiday, and even if they went before, this new flat is up 101 stairs with no lift, which is a long way to be carrying this feller.
 This means they had to think of a new place for him to go, no other family where present or capable enough to care for him, so we had to think of a new solution.
 There was a stilted phone conversation with my dad while I voiced my immediate concerns:

 You’re not, erm, he’s not going to a kennel, is he?
 We need to consider an alternative to kennels I thought.

 While saying this, horrific images of dogs lined up like foie-gras geese in pens, crying for their homes, while the towering behemoth of a kennel owner stomps among them in a tee shirt saying I hate dogs.
 You know, the usual.

 Oh, God, no!
 He said, signalling the end of the dramatic tension that I could justify putting in prose format.